altinukshini/eks-karpenter-example/README.md

 # EKS with Karpenter - Terraform

+⚠️ **This is an example project intended for educational and learning purposes.
+It should not be used directly in production without proper review and customization for your specific needs.**

 This Terraform project deploys an Amazon EKS cluster with Karpenter for node autoscaling, supporting both x86 and ARM/Graviton instances with Spot instance capability

 ## Quick Start